gerac83/BMVC2024/authors/submit-your-paper.md

 Supplementary material is to be submitted by the [supplemental material deadline]({{site.baseurl}}{% link dates.md %}).

 <!-- <p style="text-align: center;"><a class="btn btn-primary" role="button" href="" disabled>Submit your Paper via OpenReview</a></p> -->

+---

+## Camera ready copy (for accepted papers)
+Camera-ready submissions for accepted papers can be completed via Openreview (https://openreview.net/group?id=bmva.org/BMVC/2024/Conference).
+All papers will require one author to pay a registration fee.
+This will cover the costs of hosting the conference and proceedings.
+Papers for which no registered authors will be removed from the conference.
+For each accepted paper, authors should upload the following:

+* Final camera-ready paper (in PDF format)
+* Optional supplementary materials (ZIP file up to 100MB)
+* The name of your submission file must be of the form XXXX.pdf, where XXXX is the paper ID (zero-padded if necessary).
+For example, if your paper ID is 24, the filename must be 0024.pdf.
+If you upload supplementary materials, please name them as XXXX_supp.zip, where XXXX is the four-digit paper ID (zero-padded if necessary).

+**The paper length** of the final version must not exceed **10 pages**, *not counting* the acknowledgment and bibliography. **Only** the acknowledgment and bibliography should be *excluded* from the page count: **all** appendices must be counted within the *10-page* limit. or supplied as supplementary material.
+Papers must not have altered margins and formatting from those laid down by this style guide.
+The bibliography should begin immediately after the paper text.
+It may be of any length, within reason.
+It must *not* include annotations, figures, or any other paraphernalia intended to subvert the paper length requirement.